 Gerber vs Leatherman Winner is…

 In this case, we’ll have to opt for the Leatherman Wave+.
 The MP600 is a capable instrument, but the Wave+ has a more refined appearance.
-The Wave+’s detachable wire cutters outperformed the MP600’s conventional and removable carbide cutters, making it a more useful tool.
+The Wave+’s detachable wire stripper outperformed the MP600’s conventional and removable carbide cutters, making it a more specialized tool.

 We’ve discussed the several difficulties with brittleness and durability that we’ve observed with Gerber wire cutters in prior evaluations.